mintsoft/MintSync/Client/Extension/README.md

 To actually implement at all
 ----------------------------
-	Value Injection - works, but highlight box changes do not display?
 	Default values (or lack thereof) for the settings are not handled properly - see below?
-	Move the Button to the correct place?! (and move popup too) Background process not currently implemented - needs merging with main.js?
+	Background process not currently implemented - needs merging with main.js?
 		Notification Icons
 		Save per browser session etc
+	Move the Button to the correct place?! (and move popup too)

 To Check is implemented correctly
 ---------------------------------